patternfly/pf-codemods/packages/pf-codemods/README.md

 ### no-unused-imports-v5

-This rule removes all unused imports from `patternfly/react` packages.
-It is a special rule which will not run by default.
-It should be run after all the other rules as a final cleanup using the option `--only no-unused-imports-v5 --fix`.
+This rule, when run with `--fix` option, removes all unused imports from `patternfly/react` packages.
+It is a cleanup rule which will run after all the rules.

 #### Examples